Try these 5 games in your old age to have fun

 1.Passing the parcel - A parcel, usually a ball or a pillow is passed between a group of friends while music is played.
 Once the music stops, the person holding the parcel is out.

 2.Card games - Many types of card games are popular among older adults.
 You can play bridge which helps to keep your brain sharp.
-You can also try card games like rummy, not-at-home and UNO.
+You can also try card games like rummy, not-at-home and UNO

 3.Board games - Board games are played on tables without the need for electronics.
 They are thus referred to as "unplugged games."
 Playing board games can also help develop memory and improve cognitive function.
 When compared to other game genres, board games give players real-life experiences that boost the desire to participate and encourage higher-order thinking.
 Examples of board games are chess, monopoly, scrabble and bingo.